jtmb/branconet-homelab/docs/API-USAGE.md

 ### `GET /api/flux/hierarchy`

 Get Fleet-style hierarchical tree of all Flux resources.
 Each GitRepository is a root node with associated Kustomizations and HelmReleases as children.
-Sub-kustomizations (where a Kustomization is itself a sourceRef for other resources) are nested recursively.
+Namespace nodes appear as leaf children of Kustomizations — parsed from the Kustomization's `status.inventory.entries` to show which namespaces are managed by that Kustomization.

 **Auth:** Cookie (any role)